Rob Winger

 Rob Winger (born 1974) is an Ontario-born poet and educator.
 Winger grew up in Springvale, Ontario, and has lived in Toronto, Sackville, New Brunswick, South Korea, Bangkok, Thailand, Guelph, Ontario, and Ottawa, Ontario.
 Winger now lives with his family in Port Perry, Ontario.
 He has been an assistant professor in the Department of English at Trent University since 2013.

 Education

-Winger received a B.A. in English & fine arts from Mount Allison University in 1997, a B.Ed. from the University of Ottawa in 2001, an MA in English literature from the University of Guelph in 2002, and a PhD on the poet John Thompson from Carleton University in 2009.
+Winger received a Bachelor of Arts in English and fine arts from Mount Allison University in 1997, a Bachelor of Education from the University of Ottawa in 2001, a Master of Arts in English literature from the University of Guelph in 2002, and a Doctor of Philosophy from Carleton University in 2009.
 Winger was a postdoctoral fellow at McMaster University from 2011 to 2013.